University of Graz Library: Holdings

 The number of books in the old library is historically uncertain.
 According to one source there were 10.000 volumes in 1773, and according to another one 42.000 in 1776.
 Another similarly unreliable source counts 50.000 volumes or fewer for the year 1839.
 A survey in the year 1860 states 38.000 printed works, many of them had more than one volume.
 In 1879 the library owned about 100.000 volumes, in the first year of the 20th century 200.000.
 At the turn of the millennium, the actual stocks were almost 3 million printed books, more than 2000 manuscripts, about 1200 incunabula, bequests of many scholars and about 1400 current periodicals.

 Special collections

 The Special Collections Department holds all manuscripts and works printed up to 1900.
 Some of the most notable parchment manuscripts are the five oldest Georgian scripts (7th to 11th century) found in the Saint Catherine's Monastery at the foot of Mount Sinai.
 Some of the most important paper manuscripts are Johannes Kepler's letters to Paul Guldin.

-42 papyrus-manuscripts from Oxyrhynchos and Hibeh must also be mentioned.
-They were found by the British Egypt Exploration Society between 1896 and 1907 and entered into the library's possessions as quid pro quo for the city's financial support of the Society's excavations.
+In 2023, Theresa Zamit Lupi discovered a thread in one of 42 papyrus-manuscripts from Oxyrhynchos dating from 260 BC, which is an indication of a binding in codex form.
+It is the oldest evidence to date of this pre-book form.
+The papyri were found by the British Egypt Exploration Society between 1896 and 1907 and entered into the library's possessions as quid pro quo for the city's financial support of the Society's excavations.
 Today, the greatest part of these findings is located in the Ashmolean Museum in Oxford, the British Museum in London and the Egyptian Museum in Cairo.